gvwilson/thirdbit/src/fiction/iffy/index.md

 flew through it,
 and spun it around.
 Any of a dozen rooms or holds could have been repurposed as a cell.
-For one moment she thought about reaching out to the hovercraft's core, but it would be better protected than the railgun on the pier in Rothera had been.*
+For one moment she thought about asking the hovercraft's core, but it would be better protected than the railgun on the pier in Rothera had been.*

 She yawned widely.